chilcano/ghpages-holosec/_drafts/2020-01-22-building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-data-plane-part2-external-dns-ingress.md

 ---
 layout: post
-title:  "Building your own affordable Cloud (K8s) to host a Service Mesh - Part2 DNS to Ingress"
+title:  "Building your own affordable Cloud (K8s) to host a Service Mesh - Part2 External DNS & Ingress"
 date:   2020-01-22 10:00:00 +0100
 categories: ['cloud', 'apaas', 'service mesh']
-tags: ['aws', 'docker', 'kubernetes', 'data plane', 'dns', 'ingress']
+tags: ['aws', 'docker', 'kubernetes', 'data plane', 'external dns', 'ingress']
-permalink: "/2020/01/22/building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-part2-dns-ingress"
+permalink: "/2020/01/22/building-your-own-affordable-cloud-k8s-to-host-a-service-mesh-part2-external-dns-ingress"
 comments: true
 ---
-In order to get an affordable Kubernetes, every part we're going to use should be affordable too, and ones of the expensive and tricky things are the [AWS Elastic Load Balancing](https://aws.amazon.com/elasticloadbalancing){:target="_blank"} (ELB) and the [AWS Route 53](https://aws.amazon.com/route53){:target="_blank"} (DNS).
+In order to get an affordable Kubernetes, every part we're going to use should be affordable too, and ones of the expensive and tricky things are the [AWS Elastic Load Balancing (ELB)](https://aws.amazon.com/elasticloadbalancing){:target="_blank"} and the [AWS Route 53 (DNS)](https://aws.amazon.com/route53){:target="_blank"}.
 Fortunately, Kubernetes SIGs are working to address this gap with the [Kubernetes ExternalDNS](https://github.com/kubernetes-sigs/external-dns){:target="_blank"}.

 **But what is the problem?**